 The disruptions caused by the Covid pandemic means that many acute hospital services are still in the process of recovering from delays in appointments and treatment.
-We will work with our NHS Lothian colleagues and in line with the new Lothian Community Hospital. to support service improvement and service recovery.
+We will work with our NHS Lothian colleagues and in line with the new Lothian Strategic Development Framework for 2022-2027 to support service improvement and service recovery.
 This work will also focus on recovery of acute services operating in East Lothian Community Hospital.